joshgerdes/jekyll-uno/_posts/2022-07-19-azure-virtual-machine-and-mac-address-software-licensing.md

 6. Reboot your computer to enable the changes.
 7. Check that the changes took effect.

 > Finally - make sure you document this MAC address somewhere with the reasons WHY the change was made.
-You can also Tag the secondary MAC address in Azure with Notes, such as the Reason why it exists, who created it etc.
+You can also Tag the secondary MAC address in Azure with notes, such as the reason why it exists, who created it etc.